Workforce Planning Guide: Definition, Process, Strategies

 It also involves assessing the depth of the learning curve for new technologies or processes and understanding where additional training or recruitment is necessary.

 Once gaps are identified, the next step is to develop and implement solutions.
-This could involve a range of strategies, such as targeted recruitment for hard-to-fill roles, upskilling or reskilling programs for existing employees, and succession planning for critical positions.
+This could involve a range of strategies, such as targeted recruitment for hard-to-fill roles, upskilling or re-skilling programs for existing employees, and succession planning for critical positions.

 Monitoring and Measuring Effectiveness

 Your workforce planning efforts should be monitored and measured in order to ensure that you’re addressing your identified capacity gaps and forecasted future needs.
-Ask the following questions:

 - Are your strategies contributing to business success?